-Over the course of five semesters, students take courses in Watauga, coordinating these classes with Appalachian's General Education requirements, with classes in their major, and with electives.
+Students coordinate their courses in Watauga with Appalachian's General Education requirements, with classes in their major, and with electives.
 Watauga classes fit a variety of formats: lectures, smaller discussion sections, small project groups, linked classes, and trips beyond the classroom, providing many different approaches for comprehensive learning, ensuring that one or more of these formats will be ideally suited to a diverse population of students.
 These classes require students to be active participants in all phases of learning-listening, discussing, questioning, researching, and collaborating on group projects.